ohrely/scala-basics/teaching.md

-#Teaching Scala to the Statically Challenged
+# Teaching Scala to the Statically Challenged

+This page grew out of the outline of the "Teaching Scala to the Statically Challenged" talk that @ohrely gave at Scale by the Bay 2017 [which can be viewed here](https://www.youtube.com/watch?v=d1nlgM54IB8).

 ### Index